 Retinol is another potential skin lightening ingredient.
 It enhances your skin cell turnover and helps in exfoliating the dead cells to give you smooth and clear skin.
-Though it is primarily used to improve wrinkles, retinol can be combined with skin brighteners like niacinamide ,and licorice to even your skin tone.
+Though it’s primary use is to improve wrinkles, you can combine retinol with skin brighteners like niacinamide ,and licorice to even your skin tone.

 It is always safe to consult a dermatologist before you begin a proper skin treatment for hyperpigmentation.
 Some more severe forms like melasma may need a more rigorous treatment than the age spots.
-When topical applications fail to work, there are other treatments available like chemical peels, laser peels, dermabrasions etc. that can help alleviate the troubled areas.
-Your dermatologist will be best suited to guide you through the treatment your skin needs.
+When topical applications fail to work, other treatments like chemical peels, laser peels, dermabrasions etc. can help alleviate the troubled areas.
+You can approach your dermatologist for guidance through the treatment your skin needs.

 Here’s a video on the most effective ingredients for Hyperpigmentation: